 4. Holly’s Influence, Legacy, and Celebration

 Although the celebrated Buddy Holly only had a single No. 1 hit, the legend significantly influenced the next generation of rock and roll bigwigs.
-For instance, “The Beatles band” choose their band name partly because Holly’s band, “The Crickets,” also had an insect name.
+For instance, “The Beatles” chose their name partly because Holly’s band, “The Crickets,” also had an insect name.

-Bob Dylan, who features among the greatest songwriters of all time, also confirmed that Holly had significantly influenced his music career.
-In fact, Bob attended Holly’s concert, just two days before the fatal plane crash.
+Bob Dylan, among the greatest songwriters of all time, also confirmed that Holly had significantly influenced his music career.
+Bob attended Holly’s concert two days before the fatal plane crash.

 Other singers and songwriters who Holly’s music influenced in one way or the other include Elton John, the Clash, Don McLean, Bruce Springsteen, and so many more to this day.

 As for his legacy, Buddy left multiple songs and unfinished recordings that have shaped rock ‘n’ roll music.
 There were also numerous transcriptions of his solo compositions and informal jams with bandmates.
-The most current Holly recordings were made in his apartment in 1958 and comprised six songs, which were his last work.
+The most current Holly recordings were made in his apartment in 1958, comprising six songs, his last work.

 Since Holly had recorded prolifically, and his music’s demand was immense, his record label continued to release new singles and albums for up to 10 years after his death.

 Three monuments have since been erected to honor the fallen music legends.
 The first was constructed 1988 outside the last show site, the Surf Ballroom.
 It’s a 4-foot-tall granite curving, inscribed with the names of the four people who perished in the crash.
 The unveiling of this monument was when the four families of the deceased met for the first time.

 The second monument was put up at the memorial site by Ken Paquette in 1989.
 He was a Wisconsin fan who erected a stainless-steel structure resembling a guitar inscribed with the names of the three rock ‘n’ roll legends.